Marijuana fans pack 4/20 events in Colorado, Washington state

 “We’re concerned about the message that sends to our kids.”

-Doug Medina, 54, said he traveled hundreds of miles with his wife and daughter from Billings, Montana, to Seattle for the 4/20 weekend celebrations there.

-“It feels a little more open than it did five or 10 years ago,” he said while smoking a joint outside the brewery.

-Additional reporting by Bryan Cohen in Seattle; Editing by Barbara Goldberg, Leslie Adler and Eric Walsh
+Additional reporting by Bryan Cohen in Seattle; Editing by Barbara Goldberg and Leslie Adler